-The Devil’s Lettuce or Harmless Healing Plant?
+The Devil’s Lettuce or a Harmless Healing Plant?

 We’ve come a long way from the days of Reefer Madness.
 More and more Baby Boomers are entering the senior age demographic at a rapid pace, and older Americans’ attitudes towards cannabis seem to be changing even quicker.
 With cannabis becoming legal in several states now, many older people who previously thought ill of the plant have been prompted to reassess: Is cannabis really hell-sent, or is it a gift from Mother Nature?

 Although Baby Boomers are quickly becoming the majority of the senior citizen population, folks who are currently over 74 are part of the Silent Generation.
 The Silent Generation is statistically the most opposed to cannabis, and it’s not hard to figure out why.
-The Silent Generation was bombarded with anti-cannabis propaganda for many years, most famously exemplified with the 1936 movie Reefer Madness.
+The Silent Generation was bombarded with anti-cannabis propaganda for many years, most famously exemplified by the 1936 movie Reefer Madness.
 Although the sentiments expressed in the film seem absurd to most people now, the fear-mongering worked– as of 2015, the Silent Generation still largely continued to oppose cannabis legalization.

 But from 2015-2018, older Americans’ support for cannabis increased 75%.
 Though this figure includes Baby Boomers, I personally knew a member of the Silent Generation whose views on cannabis shifted during this time as well: my husband’s grandmother.
 Though I never got to discuss her views on cannabis with her in depth, I know some of how she felt from speaking to her daughter, my mother-in-law.
 My mother-in-law herself had already been somewhat ambivalent about cannabis for much of her life, but when she searched for an alternative to opioids for pain and anxiety, she found herself dissatisfied with the offerings of traditional medicine.
 She discovered a cannabis product intended for microdosing– tablets with very low amounts of CBD and THC intended to be taken daily.
 She discovered that this regimen was exactly what she needed to manage her chronic pain and anxiety without the use of pharmaceuticals.